 In addition, the University has a Life Experience Credit Program (LECAP) to earn credit for courses based on their life experience.
 A student who takes this option is assigned a faculty member to evaluate a portfolio prepared by the student describing the work.
 The student pays full tuition for the credit-hours, and the faculty member assigns a grade based on the submitted portfolio.

 F. Graduation Requirements

-Requirements for Bachelor of Science in Computer Science include the following courses:
+Requirements for the major in Computer Information Systems include the following courses: CSC